storyblok/storyblok-translations/README.md

 ## Translation for Storyblok V2

-For the version 2 interface, translation files with the names `-2.json` are used.
+For the version 2 interface, translation files are located in the `v2` folder.